Applications are now open

 Victoria Hepburn, parent of JC student 2022

-We have two pathways that the students can audition for - Acting and Musical Theatre
+We have two pathways that students can audition for - Acting and Musical Theatre

 We run a three-hour acting programme on Saturday morning working on acting technique, voice and movement.
 This programme is for students age 14+ who are highly committed and would like to enrol on the pre-vocational training course.
 All our tutors are highly qualified and have had excellent experience in performing and teaching.
 We are offering a unique programme offering intensive conservatoire-style training on a weekly basis.
 There will be opportunities to work on plays and to perform, as well as technical training which will give students a taste of full-time vocational training.
 Entry to this training programme is based on an audition and interview.
 You must be starting year 10 (or above) in September 2023 to be eligible for this course.